RSiderits/HER2_FISH/README.md

    - Group 4: Ratio < 2.0 and Avg HER2 >= 4 and < 6 -> Additional workup
    - Group 5: Ratio < 2.0 and Avg HER2 < 4 -> Negative

-5. Heterogeneity Scoring
+5. Heterogeneity Scoring, now reported as copy number dispersion.

+Single gene: You can have heterogeneity—like different mutations or variations in different cells.
+If a certain mutation arises in one cell and all its descendants carry it, that’s a clonal event.
+If the gene is particularly prone to accumulating changes say, due to faulty repair, that’s genomic instability.

-   Heterogeneity is based on the coefficient of variation (CV) of HER2 signal counts:
+Laboratory-defined heterogeneity categories based on the coefficient of variation (CV) of HER2 signal counts.

-   - Low heterogeneity: CV 0.25 to 0.40
-   - Moderate heterogeneity: CV > 0.40 to 0.60
-   - High heterogeneity: CV > 0.60
-   - Values below 0.25 are reported as below the low heterogeneity range
+These categories are intended as descriptive measures of signal dispersion and are not part of current ASCO/CAP HER2 testing guidelines.

+CV Biological Interpretation:

+<0.25 Uniform copy-number population
+0.25–0.40 Mild copy-number dispersion
+0.40–0.60 Moderate copy-number dispersion
+>0.60 Marked copy-number dispersion; consider sub-clonal populations

 6. Bimodality Detection
    The calculator evaluates the HER2 signal distribution for clear bimodality.
    It looks for: